cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 #.
 In this step, we are going to see how the LLM performs when controlling Pupper at a lower, less abstracted level.
 We are going to see how well LLMs can be used to help us with implementing a turn function for Pupper
 #.
 In ``prompted_conversation.py``, change ``A_FANTASTIC_ROLE`` and ``PROMPT`` so that ChatGPT understands the context of the behaviors you want. **NOTE:** The initial response from ChatGPT may take some time, so add "Start by asking how you can help me" at the end of your prompt so that ChatGPT doesn't hang.
 #.
 Ask ChatGPT to program a ``turn()`` function that calls the turn_for_time() function in karelPupper.py.
 The parameters we will work with are an angle, speed, and behavior.
-The behavior can take on three states, shown in ``line 27`` of ``karelPupper.py``.
+The behavior can take on four states, shown in ``line 27`` of ``karelPupper.py``.
 Give this information to ChatGPT, and explain the logic of this pseudocode in your prompt so that ChatGPT knows what to do.

 .. code-block:: python